Period: Third Intermediate Period

 Credit Line: Rogers Fund, 1930

 Archaeologists found this papyrus in the burial of Nany, a woman in her seventies.
-She was a chantress (ritual singer) of the god Amun-Re and is referred to as "king's daughter," probably meaning she was the daughter of Painedjem I, high priest of Amun and titular king.
-As was customary during the Third Intermediate Period, her coffin and boxes of shawabtis (servant figures) were accompanied by a hollow wooden Osiris figure, which contained a papyrus scroll inscribed with a collection of texts from the Book of the Dead, known to the Egyptians as the "Book of Coming Forth by Day."
-It is more than seventeen feet long when unrolled.
+She was a singer of the god Amun-Re.
+Nany also had the title "king's daughter," which probably means that she was a child of the high priest of Amun and titular king, Painedjem I. As was customary during the Third Intermediate Period, Nany's coffins (30.3.23–.25) and boxes of shabtis (30.3.26–.30) were accompanied by a hollow wooden Osiris figure, which contained a papyrus scroll inscribed with a collection of texts called the "Book of Coming Forth by Day" – better known to us as the Book of the Dead.
+When unrolled, this scroll is more than seventeen feet long.